wp-plugins/solidopinion-comments/readme.txt

 SolidOpinion is a dynamic new commenting platform that can turn an ordinary discussion into a self-moderating community that promotes your content and generates revenue for your site.
 The SolidOpinion for WordPress plugin is easy to integrate even if you're not a tech-head.
 And it has a smart design that adapts to your look and feel.

-**SolidOpinion for WordPress:**
+**SolidOpinion for WordPress**

-*Uses the SolidOpinion API
+* Uses the SolidOpinion API

-*Comments indexable by search engines (SEO-friendly) *Support for importing existing comments
+* Comments indexable by search engines (SEO-friendly)

+* Support for importing existing comments

 **SolidOpinion Features:**
 *Intuitive and logical organization of comments and replies